Noctis0227/wallet-lib/README.md

 		}

-	In addition to generating multiple addresses through the HD private key, multiple addresses can also be generated through the HD public key
+	In addition to generating multiple addresses through the HD private key, multiple addresses can also be generated through the HD public key.